tomshy/PaymentGatewaysKe/README.md

 # PaymentGatewaysKe
-A Journey of Kenyan Payment Integrations
+A Developer Journey of Kenyan Payment Integrations

 On a scale of 1-5, here are my findings based on the following features:
 - Developer friendly